OmaymaS/Logistic-Regression-Coefficients-Interpretation/odds_ratios.md

 ```

-### Logistic Regression With No Predictor Variables
+### Logistic Regression with No Predictor Variables
 Here we will start with a simple model without any predictors:
 $$logit(p)=\beta_{0} $$